mdn/content/files/en-us/web/api/web_crypto_api/non-cryptographic_uses_of_subtle_crypto/index.md

 async function hashTheseFiles(e) {
   let outHTML = ''
-  // iterate ove reach file in file select input for (const file of this.files) {
+  // iterate over each file in file select input for (const file of this.files) {

     // calculate it's hash and list it in the output element.